Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: PREPROCESSING / CLEANING / LABELING

 \section{PREPROCESSING / CLEANING / LABELING}

 \end{mdframed}

 \textbf{ Was any preprocessing/cleaning/labeling of the data done(e.g.,discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)? } If so, please provide a description.
-If not, you may skip the remainder of the questions in this section. \\

-We used a library to infer various scores such as NSFW, Toxicity, Insult, Threat, Identity Attack scores using Detoxify library \cite{Detoxify}.
+If not, you may skip the remainder of the questions in this section. \\ We used a library to infer various scores such as NSFW, Toxicity, Insult, Threat, and Identity Attack scores using Detoxify library \cite{Detoxify}.
 Image NSFW scores are computed using NSFW-Detector library \cite{NSFW-Detector}.
 To infer artist names, we used Named Entity Recognition via \cite{ushio-camacho-collados-2021-ner}.

 \textbf{ Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)? } If so, please provide a link or other access point to the “raw” data. \\ Yes, raw data is saved.